anupgp/Heart-Failure-Prediction/README.md

 # Data Science Team 2

 # 🫀 Heart Disease Prediction Model
 This project uses a combined heart disease dataset to develop a predictive model for diagnosing the presence of heart disease based on clinical features.
 A Random Forest Classifier is trained and evaluated for performance using accuracy, precision, recall, F1, Confustion Matric.
 The results are further illustrated with data visualizations and analysis, supporting explainability and clinical insight.

-# Data Science Team 2

-# 🫀 Heart Disease Prediction Model
-This project uses a combined heart disease dataset to develop a predictive model for diagnosing the presence of heart disease based on clinical features.
-A Random Forest Classifier is trained and evaluated for performance using accuracy, precision, recall, F1, Confustion Matric.
-The results are further illustrated with data visualizations and analysis, supporting explainability and clinical insight.

-## ✅ Purpose & Overview
-The objective of this project is to:
-- Develop a machine learning model for predicting heart disease.
-- Identify significant predictors contributing to heart disease.
-- Provide intuitive visualizations through tools like Plotly Dash to support model interpretability for both technical and non-technical audiences.

 ## ✅ Purpose & Overview
 The objective of this project is to: